-Copies of the IS/MND are available for public review at the front desk at the Stanislaus County, Department of Public Works located at 1716 Morgan Road, Modesto and the Stanislaus County Library reference desk located at 1500 "I" Street.
-IS/MND is Modesto.
-The also available online at http://stancounty.com/publicworks/projects.shtm.
+Copies of the IS/MND are available for public review at the front desk at the Stanislaus County, Department of Public Works located at 1716 Morgan Road, Modesto and the Stanislaus County Library reference desk located at 1500 "f" Street.
+Modesto.
+IS/MND The is also available online http://stancounty.com/publicworks/projects.shtm.
 Stanislaus County will accept public and agency comments on the IS/MND during a 30-day review period that will begin on November 17, 2017 and end on December 18, 2017.
 Comments may be sent via email to Shoaib Ahrary at ahrarys@stancounty.com or by mail to the address below.

+Stanislaus County

-Stanislaus County Department of Public Works 1716 Morgan Road Modesto, CA 95358 Attn: Shoaib Ahrary
+Department of Public Works

+1716 Morgan Road

+Modesto, CA 95358

+Attn: Shoaib Ahrary